 Training providers usually offer packages that include both the CPRE training course and the sitting of the subsequent exam on-site, administered by an independent certification body.

 Following an online training course or a self-study course the CPRE exam can also be taken in a test center.
+During the COVID-19 pandemic IREB allows exceptionally remote proctored exams as well.

 For possibilities to take the exam see the list of certification bodies.